carloslack/KoviD/README.md

         1. Some of the code is not accessible from the kernel module
         2. Need to change/customize the code path and data

-    For example, in order to trick those motherfucker anti-rk shite:
+    For example, in order to trick some anti-rk:

 ```C
     /* So cute that __module_address will return NULL for us